thosgood/this-weeks-finds/markdown/151-200/week187.md

                          o-------o-------o-------o====<====o

-    The Coxeter group is the symmetry group of an n-dimensional cross-polytope, which is the obvious generalization of an octahedron to arbitrary dimensions.
+    The Coxeter group is the symmetry group of an $n$-dimensional cross-polytope, which is the obvious generalization of an octahedron to arbitrary dimensions.
 This is the exact same group as the Coxeter group of B~n~, with the same Coxeter complex, so the q-polynomial is